Memory Support - May 13, 2020

 What are the key differences between normal age-related memory loss and dementia?
 Here are some differences noted by the Alzheimer Society of Canada:

 If a loved one receives a diagnosis of dementia, there is hope—and help.
 Cappella Living Solutions’ innovative Rhythms Dementia approach centers on each person’s natural rhythm of life and adapting to that.
 We also strive to educate everyone who is living with dementia, including families and communities, so that they feel supported and can support others on the dementia journey.
-Find more helpful information on Memory Support here.
+Find more helpful information on dementia care here.